bridgefoundry/blog-drafts/README.md

 ## Publishing a post

 Ready to have your post published?
 After a draft is tagged as ready the outreach committee will give it a +1 and move it over to the blog.
+All feedback is welcome.